Stibine: Properties

+The salt NaSbH2 is called sodium stibinide, and contains the stibinide anion SbH2−.

 Uses

 Stibine is used in the semiconductor industry to dope silicon with small quantities of antimony via the process of chemical vapour deposition (CVD).
 It has also been used as a silicon dopant in epitaxial layers.
 Reports claim the use of SbH3 as a fumigant but its instability and awkward preparation contrast with the more conventional fumigant phosphine.

 History

 As stibine (SbH3) is similar to arsine (AsH3); it is also detected by the Marsh test.
 This sensitive test detects arsine generated in the presence of arsenic.
 This procedure, developed circa 1836 by James Marsh, treats a sample with arsenic-free zinc and dilute sulfuric acid: if the sample contains arsenic, gaseous arsine will form.
 The gas is swept into a glass tube and decomposed by means of heating around 250 – 300 °C. The presence of arsenic is indicated by formation of a deposit in the heated part of the equipment.
 The formation of a black mirror deposit in the cool part of the equipment indicates the presence of antimony.

 In 1837 Lewis Thomson and Pfaff independently discovered stibine.
 It took some time before the properties of the toxic gas could be determined, partly because a suitable synthesis was not available.
 In 1876 Francis Jones tested several synthesis methods, but it was not before 1901 when Alfred Stock determined most of the properties of stibine.